daniel-laszlo/blog/_posts/2020-02-03-aws-saa-cert.md

 hand was in front of my mouth.
 I was so surprised they called in for that, because sometimes this just helps me think.
 I had to remind myself to lower my hand several times as I found myself going back to doing it. 🙂

-After I sat through the exam and answered all 65 questions, I got my result: **I PASSED!**
+After I sat through the exam and answered all 65 questions, I got my result: **I PASSED**

 I was so happy!
 Days, weeks and long nights of preparation turn out to be fruitful, such a good feeling!!! 🙂